Gmail clips emails that have a message size larger than 102KB, and hides the full content behind a “View entire message” link.

 How to prevent clipping

-Here are some ways to troubleshoot different issues that may cause Gmail to clip your email.
+Here are some ways to troubleshoot different issues that may cause an email provider to clip your email.

 Change the subject line of test emails

-Gmail often combines, or "threads," emails with the same subject line into a single email in your inbox.
-If you send several test emails for the same campaign, this can lead to the message becoming so large that Gmail clips the test email.
+Email providers often combine, or "thread," emails with the same subject line into a single email in your inbox.
+If you send several test emails for the same campaign, this can lead to the message becoming so large that the test email is clipped.
 When your email is sent to contacts, the content will be sent only once, so clipping shouldn't occur.
 However, for testing purposes, you can change the subject line or delete the previous test emails in your inbox, and then send the test email again.

 Avoid copy and paste for content